Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 ## Overview

 This sample demonstrates a Vanilla JavaScript single-page application that lets users authenticate against [Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js), then acquires an **Access Token** for a web API that is also protected by **Azure AD B2C**.
-In doing so, it also illustrates various authorization and B2C concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Refresh Tokens](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#token-types), [Token Lifetimes and Configuration](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#configuration), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent requests** and more.
+In doing so, it also illustrates various authorization and B2C concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Refresh Tokens](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#token-types), [Token Lifetimes and Configuration](https://docs.microsoft.com/azure/active-directory-b2c/tokens-overview#configuration), **silent requests** and more.

 ## Scenario